 1.7.2 Safety of Equipment

-The Customer will comply with all the Applicable Laws, including, but not limited to the Ontario Electrical Safety Code with respect to insuring that equipment is properly identified and connected for metering and operation purposes and will take whatever steps necessary to correct any deficiencies in a diligent timeframe, specified by NOTL Hydro.
+The Customer will comply with all the Applicable Laws, including, but not limited to the Ontario Electrical Safety Code with respect to ensuring that equipment is properly identified and connected for metering and operation purposes and will take whatever steps necessary to correct any deficiencies in a diligent timeframe, specified by NOTL Hydro.
 (See section 1.7.4 - Repairs of Defective Customer Electrical Equipment).

 The Customer shall not build, plant or maintain or cause to be built, planted or maintained any structure, tree, shrub or landscaping that would or could obstruct the running of distribution lines, endanger the equipment of NOTL Hydro, interfere with the proper and safe operation of NOTL Hydro’s facilities or adversely affect compliance with any applicable legislation in the sole opinion of NOTL Hydro.
 The Customer must also grant the right to seal, secure and/or prevent from tampering any point where a Connection may be made on the line side of metering equipment.